What's Open in Lehigh Valley?

 Hotel occupancy is strong in Lehigh Valley and visitors are booking rooms to recharge, reconnect, disconnect, and celebrate.
-Lehigh Valley has also celebrated the recent grand opening of two new hotels, the Home2 Suites by Hilton and Tru by Hilton.
+Lehigh Valley has also celebrated the grand opening of two new hotels, the Home2 Suites by Hilton and Tru by Hilton.
 We are excited to welcome them to our community and hotel portfolio.
+And, most recently Renaissance® Allentown Hotel has reopened its doors and is welcoming guests to downtown Allentown!

 Find a place to stay.